amirkhojasteh70/amir/README.md

  m

- Link your local project to your GitHub repository
+  your local project to your GitHub repository
 # (Replace the URL below with your actual GitHub repository URL)
 git remote add origin https://github.com/username/repository-name.git